Myth or fact?

 If there are sufficient funds, you can pay any professionals with the adult’s money.

 Here are some tips on working with professionals.

 Check the professional’s qualifications.
 Many professionals must be licensed or registered by a government agency.
 Check their credentials with the government agency.
 Make sure the license or registration is current and the professional is in good standing.
 Check whether anyone has complained about the professional’s services.

 Interview the professional thoroughly.
-If you’re thinking of getting help with investing the adults money, see the investRIGHT page on.
+If you’re thinking of getting help with investing the adults money, see the investRIGHT page on interviewing an advisor.